ineedmore-coffee/cst-v1/_notes/colophon/next.md

 ---

-[^1]: I need to make sure this doesn't break bidirectional linking or link previewing.
-If it does, I think I'll still do the bigger pages anyways and then just try to link to header IDs, though it will be more effort for future linking.
 [^2]: When making these bigger pages, make sure they have a table of contents.
 [^3]: Part of a broader goal I want to look at where every site I have up (and I mean all of them) have documentation, and more importantly are self-documented.
 An ordinary reader should be able to find a link somewhere on the site that takes them to a page that gives them every single piece of information required to get that site built from my source code.